 Once upon a time, bookseller James Lackington made books affordable for nearly everyone in London.
 It was the late 18th century, literacy was on the rise, but books were still a luxury item.
 Lackington changed that by popularizing the cheap “remainder” and making a tidy profit for himself, in the bargain.

-Choose how much you wish to contribute each time a new issue is released (twice a year), and get a shiny PDF copy delivered to your inbox—the best format for our glorious artwork.
-Our Patrons get a bit extra in return for their generosity, such as access to back issues.
+You can subscribe to Lackington’s Magazine via Patreon.
+Choose how much you wish to contribute each time a new issue is released (twice a year), and get a shiny copy delivered to your inbox (ePub, Mobi, or PDF–the best format for our glorious artwork).
+Our higher-tier Patrons get a bit extra in return for their generosity, such as access to back issues.

 Browse back issues by theme and choose your favourite reading format (PDF, ePub, Mobi).
 We love our growing collection and the way themes galvanize a table of contents.
 Music, animals, disease, quests, architecture, births, voyages—there’s something here for everyone.
 Just $2.99 per issue.